 The interview should be prefaced with an introduction.
 Together the interview and the introduction should be, approximately, 5,000-7,000 words in length.

-IR also promotes the dissemination of news articles and upcoming events on literature and events of social relevance
+IR also promotes the dissemination of news articles and upcoming events on literature and events of social relevance.
+You are requested to limit those in 300 – 350 words and send in Word format.

 The IR journal engages, theoretically as well as practically, with all topics, issues and concerns relating to each and everything around us both from regulative as well as constitutive maxim.
 IR welcomes well researched detailed articles with sufficient arguments and references for publication.